M5ez/M5ez/README.md

 `String ez.buttons.poll()`

 If you call `ez.buttons.poll`, it will return the name of the key pressed since you last called it, or the empty string is nothing was pressed.
 This function is where everyone's M5ez programs will spends most of their time: waiting for the user to make things continue.
-If your code is waiting in a loop that inlcudes `ez.buttons.poll`, clock and WiFi signal updating, as well as execution of user-registered functions (see below) will continue.
+If your code is waiting in a loop that includes `ez.buttons.poll`, clock and WiFi signal updating, as well as execution of user-registered functions (see below) will continue.

 `String ez.buttons.wait()`

  `ez.buttons.wait` does the same thing as `ez.buttons.poll()` except it does not return if nothing is pressed.
 If you call it with no arguments, it assumes the buttons have already been drawn with `ez.drawButtons`.
 (And if not your program is stuck.)

 `String ez.buttons.wait(String buttons)`